Lemon Blueberry Oatmeal | Ultralight Backpacking Recipe

 NUTRITION

-- To reduce added sugar by 13 g, replace brown sugar with brown sugar substitute.
+- For a no-added sugar recipe, replace brown sugar with a brown sugar substitute.

 READY TO SEE MORE ULTRALIGHT BACKPACKING RECIPES LIKE THIS ONE?